auryn-macmillan/DAOForum/README.md

  Daohub should also recognize that a new group of tokens has been generated create a forum accordingly.
 This could get very complicated, very quickly.

-### Open-Source Model & Discussion Fee Revenue
-Ideally we would all want the project to be 100% open source.
-If it was self-funded, this would be a no-brainer, and there seemed to be consensus about this.
-However, daohub needs to provide an adequate return to the slock.it DAO.
-Slock.it can make it’s Ethereum Computer code open source primarily because A) the barriers to entry for a physical product are much higher than software B) the slock will leverage the network effect to make it advantageous to go with the incumbent, in this case the EC/slock.it DAO.
-Daohub won’t have these advantages.

-What is stopping someone from forking the eventual project, removing the % of transaction fees that go to the slock.it DAO, and re-releasing the code under a new name?
-These are questions that would be asked if daohub ever sought out funds from the slock.it DAO.

-Does daohub opt for a combination of discussion fees & value added services as its main source of revenue?
-I.e: the code for the core components are open source and can be forked and developed by anyone, but it keeps a suite of features closed source as well as offers support packages at an additional cost?
-Basically the Redhat model.

 ### Collaborative Creation
 This document, and indeed the project itself is being created in a decentralised and collaborative fashion.
 Please feel free to leave comments here, on the #doa_hub forum slockit.slack.com (you can request an invite at slack.slock.it), or on the google doc linked below. https://docs.google.com/document/d/1hHX_ftHc1B84yiHpGPToCLFeORaRIVy7mR_Hh1PqSus/edit?usp=sharing